 One of the things I love about the way I do fabric bundles now is that you can use any bundle for any quilt.
 Here’s an example of three quilts that all use the Warm Neutrals fat quarter bundle for the animals – but different bundles for the background colors.

-One more change – I’m making this one a silent farm. 🙂 I’m leaving off the half-blocks with animal sounds and adding sashing.
-I get a lot of requests about adding sashing, so I’ll be writing up a tutorial showing how you can reset (almost) any of my quilt patterns with added sashing.
-I’ll do the math for you for all the sizes. 🙂
+One more change – I made this one a silent farm. 🙂 I left off the half-blocks with animal sounds and added sashing.
+I get a lot of requests about adding sashing to a Quilt As You Go quilt.
+There’s a tutorial here showing how you can reset (almost) any of my quilt patterns with added sashing.
+I even did the math for you for all the sizes. 🙂

 If you’ve made any of my quilt patterns using a different color scheme – please share!
 Seeing all the different versions of my patterns makes me Muppet-arms-flailing happy – and it’s a great resource for your fellow makers out there to see different options. 🙂